REST (Representational State Transfer):

 The architectural standards for the World Wide Web, were designed, using REST, as part of the Internet Engineering Taskforce (IETF) and the World Wide Web Consortium (W3C).

-REST has become popular among consumers, who wish to develop a cloud-based API, due to the fact that REST provides system, the ability to build applications and networks, in a decouple architecture; and also the fact that REST is a lighter weight type of communications, which occurs between a sender and a receivers.
+REST has become popular among consumers, who wish to develop a cloud-based API, due to the fact that REST provides a system, the ability to build applications and networks, in a decoupled architecture.
+Also, the fact that REST is a lighter weight type of communications, which occurs between a sender and a receiver.

 Some of the architectural constrains of REST as the fact that this architecture is able to leverage cache, it also able to leverage a uniform interface, REST also leverages a layered system, REST is stateless and finally but not least REST is able to decouple consumers from producers, which means that the sender and receiver are independent of each other.

 Social media websites, mobile applications, automated business process and mashup tools, implement the power of REST, in order for them to accomplish, each of their tasks.

 A limited number of operations, are also part of REST’s style, in order to enhance the interactions, between clients and services.

 REST Is a Powerfull and Will Continue to Grow